GAME CLEAR No. 174 -- Penny's Big Breakaway

 To use a phrase I kind of don’t care for, I really wanted to like this game.
 It’s made by the folks who made Sonic Mania, a game I like, and its concept flows from that origin.
 It’s a momentum-based 3D platformer that plays like a more direct attempt to convert the Genesis Sonic gameplay to 3D than any of the actual 3D Sonic games have been.
 It also has beautiful graphics and art direction that look like a Genesis game turned 3D in a way I was genuinely gobsmacked guy.
 Oh, and Tee Lopes threw a great soundtrack over all the action.
 A pretty good combo so far!

 It stars a cute little somebody named Penny and follows her run from the law following her felonious embarrassing of the Emperor.
-She uses her sentient yo-yo to nagivate through the game’s dozens of levels.
+She uses her sentient yo-yo to navigate through the game’s dozens of levels.
 Whether you’re flicking it out to dash forward, suspending it in mid-air to act as a swing, or simply riding it like a wheel, success in the game relies on mastering its movement mechanics — and that unfortunately is also where it breaks down.

 Over the 5ish hours it took me to beat this game, I really never felt like I got all that good at it, and that sucks!
 Every once in awhile, I could kinda get in a groove, but my mood was inevitably dampened by falling into a pit or eating shit on some obstacle or something.